mindfulnessone/mindfulnessone.github.io/mbsr.md

 www.umassmed.edu/cfm/mindfulness-based-programs/mbsr-courses/about-mbsr/)

 #### How the MBSR program works?
-MBSR is an intensive structured group program that provides instruction in mindfulness meditation practices to heighten awareness of how we react to both emotional and physical pain.
+MBSR is an intensive comprehensive group program that provides foundation and instruction in mindfulness meditation practices to heighten awareness of how we react to both emotional and physical pain.
 It addresses the stresses of coping with challenging symptoms and serves as a valuable complement and support to regular medical